thammit/mail/Documentation/Reference/UserTsConfig/Index.rst

    :Default:
    :Path: tx_mail.mailModulePageIds

-   Reduces the page tree of the mail wizard module to a comma separated list of page uids.
+   Reduces the page tree of the mail modules to a comma separated list of page uids.
    If set to "auto", the list will be automatically taken from the pages database table, based on the selected module (see :ref:`here <add-mail-sysfolder>`).
+   This value overrides the :ref:`extension configuration <extension-configuration-mail-module-page-ids>` with the same name.

    This setting is ignored if mailModulePageId or hideNavigation is set, because this will result in no page tree at all!